-Pittsburgh synagogue victims included 97-year-old, pair of brothers
+Pittsburgh synagogue victims include 97-year-old, pair of brothers

 In Israel, cabinet ministers stood for a moment of silence on Sunday to honor the victims of the shooting.

-Peduto said at Sunday’s news conference that armed guards would not have prevented the violence.

-“We’re dealing with irrational behavior.
-There is no way that you can rationalize a person walking into a synagogue during services and taking the lives of 11 people.”

-Additional reporting by Suzannah Gonzales in Chicago, Doina Chiacu and Susan Cornwell in Washington, and Rich McKay in Atlanta; Writing by Meredith Mazzilli; Editing by Alison Williams and Daniel Wallis
+Additional reporting by Suzannah Gonzales in Chicago, Doina Chiacu and Susan Cornwell in Washington, and Rich McKay in Atlanta; Writing by Meredith Mazzilli; Editing by Daniel Wallis and David Gregorio